USB Kill 2.0 VS USB-C (Zenphone 3)

 USBKill.com has spent the last few months developing an Adaptor Kit - including a USB-C adaptor..

-Our Adaptor Pack will be available this week - with three adaptors, tested against USB-C, Lightning and MicroUSB.
+Our Pro Kit is available - with three adaptors, tested against USB-C, Lightning and MicroUSB.

 Our first test will be the USB 2.0 VS the iPhone 7.. don't miss the video.